 “I started with no money, so I had to be creative.
 I had a T-shirt made with my real estate company in big letters, and walked my neighborhood at strategic times to come face to face with as many people as possible while I picked up any trash that I saw and disposed of it.
 I also went around collecting email addresses of my neighbors and started a weekly e-newsletter.”

-Best Door Knocking Scripts 2020
+Door Knocking Scripts for 2021: Video Examples

 OK, so if you’ve gotten this far, you’re probably pretty excited to get started door knocking.
 Or, maybe you tried back in the day and want to try again.
 Either way, you’re probably thinking, “Yeah, thanks, but what the hell do I actually say to these people when I’m standing there like a dork on their porch??!”

 Well, the answer is … you need to rehearse some good door knocking scripts well enough to improvise around them and not sound like a robot.
 That means listening to them and tweaking them to sound like you, not reading them.
-So to that end, here are some of the best door knocking scripts for 2020 that you can actually watch instead of just reading.
+So to that end, here are some of the best door knocking scripts for 2021 that you can actually watch instead of just reading.

 Tom Ferry’s Most Effective Script Ever

 Rachel Adams Lee Door Knocking Script